RafaelGomides/tsuru/README.md

 With the purpose of testing tsuru and/or for development, you can use the [installer](https://docs.tsuru.io/stable/installing/using-tsuru-installer.html) to have tsuru up and running.
 The installer is an experimental feature.

+## Aditional Setup

+You can configure an Environment Variable called TSURU_TOKEN in your OS to improve your experience. tsuru will recognize automatically.

 ### From Binary

 #### Getting tsuru-client